|

 | Parking | No (taxis, transfers) | Yes, often free |

-Un riad is a traditional house with central patio, in the medina (8, 10, 12, 14, 15 rooms, welcome intime).
-Un hotel is a establishment standardised, often in the new town (50-300 rooms, pool, parking).
+A riad is a traditional house built around a central patio, in the medina (8, 10, 12, 14, 15 rooms, an intimate welcome).
+A hotel is a standardised establishment, often in the new town (50-300 rooms, pool, parking)

-No, the riads are in the medina pedestrian.
-A driver drops you off au point the nearest and we guide on foot (2-5 min).
-It's the alone drawback — largement offset by the charm.
+No, riads are in the pedestrian medina.
+A driver drops you at the nearest accessible point and we guide you on foot (2-5 min).
+It's the only drawback — largely offset by the charm.

-Yes, a lot de riads have of the suites familiales.
-Le central patio safe please for children.
-The Riad Vendôme welcomes families with lits extra and menu enfant.
+Yes, many riads have family suites.
+The central patio is a safe, enjoyable space for children.
+Riad Vendôme welcomes families with extra beds and a children's menu.

 The architectural difference is the most visible: a traditional Moroccan courtyard house faces inward, with rooms arranged around a central patio or garden.
 Windows face the courtyard, not the street.
 The result is natural sound insulation, passive cooling in summer, and a sense of enclosure and safety that is the opposite of a hotel's outward-facing facade.
 This matters in a medina, where street noise, motorbikes and the call to prayer can penetrate thin walls.